AtharvaBendale/Sudoku-Solver/README.md

 ![image description](image.png)

-the input for this puzzle should be:
+\nthe input for this puzzle should be:

 ```
 0 6 0 0 0 0 0 1 0